-Novel Courses

-English 1101/1105 and 1102 or the equivalent or permission of the instructor are prerequisites for all English courses numbered 2000 and above.
+English 1101 and 1102 or the equivalent or permission of the instructor are prerequisites for all English courses numbered 2000 and above.

 3341 British Novel I

 4 credits

 A survey of the British novel from its beginnings in the 17th century through the 18th century and romantic periods.
 Students address the social, intellectual, and historical contexts of significant works as well as the themes and developing form of the novel.
 Humanities.

-Offered in 2002-2003 and in alternating years.
+Offered in 2004-2005 and alternate years.

 3342 British Novel II

 4 credits

 A survey of the British novel from the Victorian era to the present day.
 Students address the social, intellectual, and historical contexts of significant works as well as the themes and continuing development of the form of the novel.

 Humanities.

-Offered in 2001-2002 and in alternating years.
+Offered in 2003-2004 and alternate years.

 3343 American Novel

 4 credits

 A survey of American novels from its inception, Brockden Brown's Wieland, to the present day.
 Topics addressed include social, intellectual, and historical contexts as well as theme and the developing form of the novel.
 Humanities.

-Offered 2002-2003 and in alternating years.
+Offered 2004-2005 and alternate years.

-Figure Courses
+Figure Courses:

-English 1101/1105 and 1102 or the equivalent or permission of the instructor are prerequisites for all English courses numbered 2000 and above.

-3350 Shakespeare

-4 credits

-A survey of Shakespeare's major poetic and dramatic works.
-In addition to background on Shakespeare's life and the Elizabethan theater, the early portion of the course covers the narrative poem "Venus and Adonis" and the Sonnets.
+English 1101 and 1102 or the equivalent or permission of the instructor are prerequisites for all English courses numbered 2000 and above.
+3350 Shakespeare 4 credits A survey of Shakespeare's major poetic and dramatic works.
+In addition to background on Shakespeare's life and the Elizabethan theatre, the early portion of the course covers the narrative poem Venus and Adonis and the Sonnets.
 The remainder of the course is dedicated to the study of major comedies from Love's Labors Lost to The Tempest, history plays from Richard II to Henry V, and the major tragedies.
 Humanities.